benhuson/expire-users/readme.txt

 == Upgrade Notice ==

+= 0.9 =
+Expired dates are displayed as red and JavaScript/CSS files are only loaded on the required pages in admin.

 = 0.8 =
-* Added [expire_users_current_user_expire_date] shortcode and force check if user expired on login.
+Added [expire_users_current_user_expire_date] shortcode and force check if user expired on login.

 = 0.7 =
-* Fix expiry dates to work with site's timezone.
+Fix expiry dates to work with site's timezone.

 = 0.6 =
-* Added support for translations.
+Added support for translations.

 = 0.5 =
-* Assign expiry details to users when they register via the register form.
+Assign expiry details to users when they register via the register form.

 = 0.4 =
 Option to enable email notifications and perform custom actions on user expiry.